Vegan Banana Peanut Butter Succulent Cake

 - 2 teaspoons vanilla extract

 Vegan Buttercream Frosting Directions

-Leave the earth balance at room temperature for 10-15 minutes before starting, if you have time.
+Leave the vegan butter at room temperature for 10-15 minutes before starting, if you have time.
 This isn’t mandatory, but it helps the consistency.

-Whisk the shortening, earth balance, and vanilla for 1 minute using an electric or stand mixer.
-Scrape the sides with a silicone spatula, and mix again until light and fluffy.
+Whisk the spectrum sustainable organic palm shortening , vegan butter, and vanilla for 1 minute using an electric or stand mixer.
+Scrape the sides with a silicone spatula and mix again until light and fluffy.